Using Client Objects

 For an overview of the role of client objects in interacting with the debugger engine, see Client Objects.

 In general, a client's methods may be called only from the thread in which the client was created.
 Typically, methods called from the wrong thread will fail immediately.
 The notable exception to this rule is the method CreateClient; this method may be called from any thread, and returns a new client that can be used in the thread from which it was called.
 Other exceptions are documented in the reference section.

-The debugger engine API contains several COM interfaces; they implement the IUnknown interface.
+The debugger engine API contains several COM like interfaces; they implement the IUnknown interface.

-Every one of the interfaces described in the section Client COM Interfaces is implemented by the client (though not necessarily at the latest version).
+The interfaces described in the section Debug Engine Interfaces is implemented by the client (though not necessarily at the latest version).
 You may use the COM method IUnknown::QueryInterface to obtain each of these interfaces from any of the others.